Frequently Asked Questions

 A. All participants are provided with a randomly generated unique access code.
 Access codes are created and distributed by Gallup—no one within the University of Virginia knows anyone’s access code.
 This ensures confidentiality of responses.
 The access code ensures that each employee can participate once (not multiple times) and that Gallup knows how to aggregate the data for each workgroup in the organization.

 Q. What happens after the survey?

 A. Gallup will collect and process the survey data and prepare a series of reports for the Health System and School of Medicine overall as well as for departments and workgroups.
-Results sharing sessions are scheduled for September and October 2013.
+Results sharing sessions will be held in early fall 2014.
 Then the most important work will begin—conversations about the survey and impact planning that will ensure a positive U.Va. work experience.

 Faculty and staff input will be the basis for the actions work units pursue together to address areas that need attention and advance organizational goals.
 Sharing your ideas is a vital part of making real change happen.
 Your responses will be used to accelerate change that you have identified as important to the Health System and within your local work unit.
 Together we can create a stronger, more engaging workplace.

 Q. What if our team does not have enough responses to the survey to receive data for our specific workgroup?

 A. The report will also show the supervisor’s area, and the next most relevant group.
 Use this information to begin the discussion about your own workplace as a team.